 - How to Avoid or Overcome Carry-over Courses

 Can a science or art student study Biomedical Technology?

 No!
 If you are a Commercial or Art student, you can’t study the Biomedical Technology degree course at the university.
 This is a pure science course.
 But if you are good with Science subjects, you can take your chances I won’t discourage you provided you have the required subjects combination in your O level result.
 If you’re still in secondary school, you may find it difficult to change subjects to fit your desired course during WAEC registration because some schools may go against it.

 Also, during WAEC or NECO registration make sure you know which subjects are been registered for you because some secondary schools are ignorant about the importance of O level requirements for university courses.
 Another alternative way to register the required subject combinations for Biomedical Technology is through GCE.

-If you have an interest in technology and invention but also want to pursuit Medicine, then Biomedical Technology is the right course for you.
-Degree in Biomedical Technology equips you with the technical, scientific, and communication skills to understand medical instruments as well to draw on fundamental concepts in Physics and other scientific disciplines to operate, repair, maintain, and interpret the resulting signals and images of complex medical instrumentation.
-You have got to have a good foundation in chemistry, physic, biology and mathematics.. ..
+If you have an interest in technology and invention but also want to pursue Medicine, then Biomedical Technology is the right course for you.
+A degree in Biomedical Technology equips you with the technical, scientific, and communication skills to understand medical instruments as well as to draw on fundamental concepts in Physics and other scientific disciplines to operate, repair, maintain and interpret the resulting signals and images of complex medical instrumentation.
+You have got to have a good foundation in chemistry, physic, biology and mathematics…

 can a student that has carebral palsy study Bio medical technology